Azure/ResourceModules/docs/wiki/The library - Module design.md

 # General guidelines

-- All resource modules in the 'arm' folder should not allow deployment loops on the top level resource but may optionally allow deployment loops on their child-resources.
+- All resource modules in the 'arm' folder should not allow deployment loops on the top level resource but may optionally allow deployment loops on their child resources.
   > **Example:** The storage account module allows the deployment of a single storage account with, optionally, multiple blob containers, multiple file shares, multiple queues and/or multiple tables.
-- The 'constructs' folder contains examples of deployment logic built on top of resource modules contained in the 'arm' folder, allowing for example, deployment loops on top level resources.
+- The 'constructs' folder contains examples of deployment logic built on top of resource modules included in the 'arm' folder, allowing for example, deployment loops on top level resources.
-  > **Example:** The VirtualNetworkPeering construct leverages the VirtualNetworkPeering module to deploy multiple virtual network peerings at once
+  > **Example:** The VirtualNetworkPeering construct leverages the VirtualNetworkPeering module to deploy multiple virtual network peering connections at once.
 - Where the resource type in question supports it, the module should have support for:
-  1. **Diagnostic logs** and **metrics** (you can have them sent to any combination of storage account, log analytics and event hub)
+  1. **Diagnostic logs** and **metrics** (you can have them sent to one ore more of the following destination types: storage account, log analytics and event hub).
-  2. Resource and child-resource level **RBAC** (for example, providing data contributor access on a storage account; granting file share/blob container level access in a storage account)
+  2. Resource and child resource level **RBAC** (for example, providing data contributor access on a storage account; granting file share/blob container level access in a storage account)
   3. **Tags** (as objects)
   4. **Locks**
   5. **Private Endpoints** (if supported)